nodejs/TSC/TSC-Charter.md

 collaboratively, and ethically.
 Project proposals, timelines, and status must not merely be open, but also easily visible to outsiders.

+We endeavour to conduct as much discussion in public as possible.
+This encourages openness, provides a public record, and stimulates the broader community.

+However sometimes internal private communication is necessary.
+You must never divulge such information in public without the express permission of the discussion participants.
+Also never copy a message between private and public comms.
+Such an event would go beyond the normal need for communication ettiquette and be a serious breach of confidence.
+It could have serious ramifications, cause unnecessary confusion and ill-informed discussion.

+Private communication is typically only used for matters pertaining to people as individuals (like voting), and legal matters that require confidentiality.
+Other types of governance, code reviews, personal complaints, etc should be held on public.

 ## Section 2.
 Evolution of Node.js Foundation Governance.

 Most large, complex open source communities have both a business and a